criscola/kubernetes-dbaas/docs/sysadmin_guide.md

 render values through the Helm chart.

 > **Note:** If a key was specified, but a value was not found during rendering, the resource will generate an error.
-Every `.Param.<key>` and `.Metadata.<key>` specified in the Operator configuration must be defined.
+Every `.Params.<key>` and `.Metadata.<key>` specified in the Operator configuration must be defined.
-To avoid this, explicitly provide an empty string as value.
+To define optional parameters, explicitly ask end-users to provide an empty string as value.

 ### MySQL/MariaDB
 MySQL/MariaDB do not support supplying input parameters by name, only by position.
 Thus, in this case, the order of